toggledbits/luaxp/README.md

 The following are known issues that are being left as future enhancements:

 1. Operator precedence.
-Currently, there is no precedence for operators and evaluation is strictly right to left.
+Currently, there is no precedence for operators and evaluation is strictly right to left. [repository issue #1](https://github.com/toggledbits/luaxp/issues/1)
-2. Strings are available, but minimalist, and have no clear purpose.
+2. HIGH PRIORITY: Error reporting in the parser and evaluator is about non-existent, limited to writing a message to the console (undesirable) and returning `nil` for most operations.
+I have a notion about how I want to get it done, but it's not done yet.
+Job #1 was just getting the port from JavaScript done and functional. [repository issue #2](https://github.com/toggledbits/luaxp/issues/2)
 3. Variables defined in the evaluation context can be read by the evaluator, but there is no facility to set variables (i.e. there is not assignment operation/statement).
-The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons.
+The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons. [repository issue #3](https://github.com/toggledbits/luaxp/issues/3)
-4. HIGH PRIORITY: Error reporting in the parser and evaluator is about non-existent, limited to writing a message to the console (undesirable) and returning `nil` for most operations.
-I have a notion about how I want to get it done, but it's not done yet.
-Job #1 was just getting the port from JavaScript done and functional.

 ## Bug Reports and Contributions ##